hidyverse/website/content/authors/admin/_index.md

 - Visitors
 ---

-Heidi Steiner is a PhD student in the Clinical Translational Sciences program at the Unviersity of Arizona College of Medicine.
-Her research focuses on genomic and environmental associataions with drug response and efficacy.
+Heidi Steiner is a PhD candidate in the Clinical Translational Sciences program at the University of Arizona College of Medicine - Tucson.
+Her research focuses on genomic and environmental associations with drug response and efficacy.
 She loves coding in R, data visualization, biostatistics, and clinical research.